sirnuke/steambridge/documentation/indepth.md

 2010 Express on Windows 7 64-bit.
 Other modern versions of Visual Studio and Windows are probably fine.

-Unfortunately, Visual Studio doesn't work inside of Wine.
+Unfortunately, recent Visual Studio releases doesn't work inside of Wine.
 There's also enough fuzziness to C++ that it's unlikely MinGW will work without considerable persuasion.
 The Free Software dream of a Windows-less future remains onhold.

 I will note, for future reference, that GCC and Visual Studio do agree on enough that it might be feasible to use MinGW, so long as we stay